 With excellent road links, you can easily reach Truro, Newquay, St Ives, Eden Project and the Lost Gardens of Heligan.
 Holiday cottages in Portreath make a great base from which to explore all that Cornwall has to offer.

 If you fancy staying put, a trip to the beach offers a great family day out.
 Portreath beach is lifeguarded during the summer and as such is popular with families.
 It’s also ideal for surfing, and is a popular surf spot (as featured on our blog) with the locals.
-There are surf shops, beach shops, café’s and toilets on the beach front with other facilities including 3 pubs in the village itself.
-Dog’s are welcome on the beach in the off-season.
+There are surf shops, beach shops, cafés, a fish and chip shop and toilets on the beachfront with other facilities including 3 pubs, a bakery and a post office/general store in the village itself.
+Dogs are welcome on the beach in the off-season.

 Just off the beach at Portreath is the tiny island of Gull Rock.
 Home to a variety of bird species this is a good spot for birdwatchers if you can get a close enough view!

-Kayakers can experience adventurous to the east and west and to offshore islands where you can experience the views of the coastline from a different perspective, visit secluded beaches and explore caves in the cliff face.
+Kayakers can venture to the east and west and to offshore islands where you can experience the views of the coastline from a different perspective, visit secluded beaches and explore caves in the cliff face.
 West Cornwall Adventures are on hand to show you the ropes at kayaking, surfing and coasteering for anyone who fancies a go.
+The surf shop by the beach hires out wet suits and watersports equipment and also offers surfing and bodyboarding lessons.

 With a stream running into the sea, and a distinctive harbour, Portreath is a beautiful place to enjoy a holiday.
 Portreath’s first harbour was built in 1713 by mining adventurers needing a port for their minerals.
 The remnants of the second harbour that made Portreath a coastal port in 1760 still exist today.